-Record Keeping All venues for faith organisations, must apply the appropriate density quotient rule and use electronic record keeping through the free Victorian Government QR Code Service.
-The 15-minute threshold has been removed and all venue attendees must register.
+All venues for faith organisations, must apply the appropriate density quotient rule and use electronic record keeping through the free Victorian Government OR Code Service.

+The 15-minute threshold has been removed and all venue attendees must register via QR Code.
 Venue number caps musts be adhered to depending on region.

 Signage Where a place of worship has a publicly accessible space, faith organisations must display signage at each public entry to each indoor and outdoor space, indicating maximum capacity, COVIDSafe hygiene and physical distancing requirements.
 Cleaning Faith organisations should ensure shared spaces and public spaces are cleaned with disinfectant regularly, with high touch surfaces cleaned twice each day.
 Shared equipment should be cleaned between uses. • Reusable and communal resources such as service sheets, religious texts, etc. may be used but must be cleaned between uses.
 It is recommended that single use print outs be used, or people should be encouraged to bring their own items of significance. • Devotional items may be left in place but must be venerated in ways that do not involve touching or kissing them (such as by bowing or other faith appropriate action).
-Weddings In Regional Victoria (Indoors and Outdoors) weddings are permitted with a maximum of 50 people (excluding those required to conduct the wedding, i.e., authorised celebrant) In Metropolitan Melbourne (Indoors and Outdoors) weddings are not permitted unless end of life or for deportation reasons.
+Weddings In Regional Victoria (Indoors and Outdoors) weddings are permitted with a maximum of 10 people (and those workers necessary to conduct the wedding).
+Children under 12 months old are not counted towards this cap.
+In Metropolitan Melbourne (Indoors and Outdoors) weddings are not permitted unless end of life or for deportation reasons.
 Involves only 5 persons (including the two persons being married, celebrant, two witnesses).
 Where permitted: • Face coverings must be worn by all participants indoors, except the Bride and Groom who do not need to wear face coverings during the ceremony. • Face coverings can be removed for photos, but people must be encouraged to stay 1.5m away from others. • Hygiene precautions must be maintained throughout. • A photographer is not counted as a guest under the wedding gathering limits.
 There is no limit on the number of photographers or videographers for each wedding.
-When taking photos, a photographer should always stay 1.5 metres away from others. • Following a wedding, the church must be cleaned. runerais In Regional Victoria (Indoors and Outdoors) funerals are permitted with a maximum of 50 people (plus those necessary to conduct the funeral).
+When taking photos, a photographer should always stay 1.5 metres away from others. • Following a wedding, the church must be cleaned.
+Funerals In Regional Victoria (Indoors and Outdoors) funerals are permitted with a maximum of 20 mourners (plus those necessary to conduct the funeral).
 Children under 12 months old are not counted towards this cap.
 In Metropolitan Melbourne (Indoors and Outdoors) funerals are permitted with no more than 10 people (and those necessary to conduct the funeral).
 Children under 12 months old are not counted towards this cap.
-Where permitted:
+No catering - service of food or drink, may be held afterwards on church property Refer to email sent to Parishes and Clergy 18 August 2021 confirming the allowance of 10 mourners only in Metropolitan Melbourne.
+Pall Bearers must either be part of the 10 permitted mourners or be provided by the Funeral Service provider.
+This inclusion is applicable for the 20 mourners permitted in Regional Victoria.